enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Runnable
 --------------

-Some existing code is written to be run as a thread, implementing the Runnable interface.
+Some existing code is already written to be run as a thread, implementing the Runnable interface.
 If these classes have a no-argument constructor (this is not imposed by the Runnable interface as interfaces cannot impose a constructor), JQM can instantiate and launch them.
-In that case, the run() method from the interface is executed - therefore it is not possible to access parameters without using JQM advanced function described later in this chapter.
+In that case, the run() method from the interface is executed - therefore it is not possible to access parameters without using JQM specific methods as described later in this chapter.

 This would run perfectly, without any specific dependencies or imports::